KoraggKnightWolf/KoraggKnightWolf.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Some changes/additions just to showcase that this is a legimate way to build your own personal website with Github!

+It shouldn't be used for business sites though, just for personal projects, and can always be a decent emergency fallback.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for